Vuse

-History
+History and products

+Reynolds American launched Vuse in a June 2013 press conference, the first time the company had launched a product with a press conference in two decades.
 R.J.
-Reynolds launched Vuse in a June 2013 press conference, the first time R.J.
-Reynolds launched a product with a press conference in two decades.
-R.J.
 Reynolds promoted Vuse with print, direct mail, and TV advertising, the latter of which is highly unusual for tobacco products in the United States.
-Vuse was launched in Colorado, but it quickly become available across the rest of the United States.
-In 2015, Jerod Harris filed a lawsuit against Vuse for "[failure] to inform customers of the potential health risks incurred by using the products; specifically, inhalation of the carcinogens formaldehyde and acetaldehyde," a violation of California state law.
+Produced and marketed by its new R.J.
+Reynolds Vapor Company (RJRVC) subsidiary, Vuse was launched in Colorado, but it quickly become available across the rest of the United States.